delian/node-unifiapi/README.md

 **Returns**: <code>Promise</code> - Promise
 **Todo**

+- [ ] Check if the URL of the rest service is correct
-- [ ] It is not tested and it is not working yet
+- [ ] Test that it is working

 | Param | Type | Description |